ryanjh/qthread/README.md

 3. make -f examples/Makefile-posix

 Test:
-1. ./build/qt_console/qt_console 2 1 2 (Create two devices, one becomes leader and the other one becomes child->router)
+1. (Docker Container 1) ./build/qt_console/qt_console 2 (Create two devices, one becomes leader and the other one becomes child->router)
+2. (Docker Container 2) ./build/qt_console/qt_console 3 5 (Create threes devices connecting to the leader of container 1,  All child->router)